Canara Engineering College: About The College

 The college spreads over 26 acres in Benjanapadavu and is accessible from Mangalore or Bantwal.
-The college is equipped with Cafeteria, Wi-Fi campus, Mess and Hostel facility along with College bus facility for Day Scholars.
+The college is equipped with Cafeteria, Wi-Fi campus, Gym, Basketball Court, Badminton Court, Football and Cricket Ground, Mess and Hostel facility along with college bus facility for Day Scholars.

 CEC is run by Canara High School Association (CHSA), an association based in Mangaluru contributing towards Konkani linguistic minority education.
 The group was founded by the late Sri.
 Ammembal Subba Rao Pai (also founder of Canara Bank) in 1891.
 Ammembal Subbarao Pai was a social reformer and a philanthropist who aimed at imparting modern education blended with ancient cultural values to the youth of Dakshina Kannada.
 With this in mind he started the Canara High School Association with its primary project being the Canara High School which was established in 1891 and functions even today.
-The group which is now primarily funded by alumni, also runs several other educational institutions in and around Mangalore.
+The Group, which is now primarily funded by alumni, also runs several other educational institutions in and around Mangalore.
+Currently the principal of the college is Dr Nagesh H R.